 When the demand for more convenient and accessible ways to access qualified therapists became large enough, several virtual mental health options were brought to market.
-Online counseling services are fairly popular already and no longer brand-new — Talkspace was founded in 2012 and BetterHelp in 2013 — but COVID-19 has caused a rapid increase in their adoption.
+Telehealth mental health services like online counseling are fairly popular already and no longer brand-new — Talkspace was founded in 2012 and BetterHelp in 2013 — but COVID-19 caused a rapid rise in their popularity.

 This has expedited a conversation in the mental health treatment community.
-Online mental health services can provide benefits to those who otherwise wouldn’t have access to affordable counseling, but can they be a true replacement for the traditional models of one-on-one counseling?
+Telehealth counseling services can provide benefits to those who otherwise wouldn’t have access to affordable counseling, but can they be a true replacement for the traditional models of one-on-one counseling?
 If not, where do they fall short?
 In this piece, we’ll discuss the pros and cons of virtual mental health options.

 The Need for Accessible Care

-The concept of remote therapy options is not without validity.
+The concept of remote therapy options isn’t without validity.
 Not everyone has the time to devote to intensive therapy.
 They can’t afford to sacrifice work, school or other responsibilities to receive in-person therapy on a basis that would be most beneficial to them.

 Some people may not even have access to convenient, high-quality mental health services.
 A report by the National Council of Behavioral Health found that 38% of Americans had to wait a week or more for an appointment with a mental health provider, and 46% had to drive an hour or more to see a therapist who met their needs.